jmonteer/hegic-resources/docs/Hegic FAQ.md

 - Write tokens are LP tokens a liquidity provider will receive once the deposit ETH or wBTC into the Hegic liquidity pools.

 How do I stake liquidity?
 - Once liquidity is added to HEGIC pools you will need to stake it to start earning the HEGIC rewards.
-For information on how to do this please refer to the Gitbook for a detailed walkthrough (https://hegic.gitbook.io/start/) **We could add the guide I wrote to the Gitbook?**
+For information on how to do this please refer to the Gitbook for a detailed walkthrough (https://hegic.gitbook.io/start/)

 How do I remove liquidity?
 - To remove liquidity will take *up to 14 days* from the day you decide to do so!